ronnieholm/Backend-web-programming-course-spring-2014/LectureNotes.md

 Maybe the logic for calculating child support could be like this:

-0 children amounts to 0 kr. of child support per month 1 child amounts to 1,200 kr. of child support per month 2 children amounts to 2,000 kr. of child support per month 3 children amounts to 2,600 kr. of child support per month
+0 children amounts to 0 kr. of child support per month

+1 child amounts to 1,200 kr. of child support per month

+2 children amounts to 2,000 kr. of child support per month

+3 children amounts to 2,600 kr. of child support per month

-> 3 children amounts to 3,000 kr. of child support per month
+more than 3 children amounts to 3,000 kr. of child support per month

 There is no simple formula for this dependency so we could write it as a nested or multi *if/else*-statement.
 However, the switch-statement allows us